ashwaniYDV/AlgorithmLibrary/Bitmasking/README.md

 ### Some Techniques

-1) Print all the subsets of a mask (SOS DP suboptimal solution concept)
+1) Print all the subsets of a mask, i.e submasks (SOS DP suboptimal solution concept)

 ```
 void solve() {